PermAdut/task-manager-/README.md

-# task-manager-
+# task-manager
-simple task manager using qt and winapi
+simple task manager for ubutu using QTv5